-Some synthetic vitamin C (or ascorbic acid) is produced with fermented corn syrup imported from China, which may or may not have been genetically engineered.
+Some synthetic vitamin C (or ascorbic acid) is produced with fermented corn syrup imported from China, which may or may not has been genetically engineered.
 To remove the ascorbic acid, the corn syrup is then treated with solvents such as acetone, sulfuric acid or sodium hydroxide.

 2. What is ascorbic acid used for?

 For bones and connective tissues, muscles, and blood vessels, vitamin C is important.
 Vitamin C also helps the body absorb iron which is required for the development of red blood cells.
-Ascorbic acid is used to treat the vitamin C deficiency and to avoid it.
+Ascorbic acid is used to treat the vitamin C deficiency and avoid it.
 Ascorbic acid can also be used for purposes not specified in this Guide to Medication.